ARL DSRC Introductory Site Guide

 • Desired Directory Owner: The user name to be assigned ownership of the directory.

-• Desired Directory Group: The group name to be assigned to the directory.
+• Desired Directory Unix Group: The Unix group name to be assigned to the directory.

-(New group names must be eight characters or less)
+(New Unix group names must be eight characters or less)

 • Additional users to be added to the group.